You may be asking yourself how to do a work-related videoconference from home without looking unprofessional.

 As simple as that.

-Even if you’re not that actively participating in the video call, be an active listener, pay attention.
+Even if you’re not that actively participating in the video call, be an active listener, and pay attention.
 Someone might ask you a question at some point or notice that you’re distracted.

 8. Don’t be late